JohnnyQ40/RockPaperShowdown/README.md

 ## Usage
 To use Rock Paper Showdown, access the "join" page.
 There you will be able create a valid username and password.
 From there you can select the "login" page.
 Once logged in you will have access to the application.

+The live application can be found at (https://rock-paper-showdown-ed328492c032.herokuapp.com/)

 ## License
 [MIT license](https://opensource.org/license/mit/)